Maoke plate

-The Maoke Plate is a small tectonic plate located in western New Guinea underlying the Sudirman Range from which the highest mountain on the island- Puncak Jaya rises.
-To its east is a convergent boundary with the Woodlark Plate.
-To the south lies a transform boundary with the Australian Plate and the Bird's Head Plate lies to the west.
+The Maoke plate is a small tectonic plate located in western New Guinea underlying the Sudirman Range from which the highest mountain on the island- Puncak Jaya rises.
+To its east was proposed a convergent boundary with the Woodlark plate, although this is now best modelled after further studies as a boundary with an enlarged Solomon Sea plate or a new microplate called the Trobriand plate.
+To the south lies a transform boundary with the Australian plate and the Bird's Head plate lies to the west.